What international destinations are reopening to tourists?

 The decision, which will be reviewed every three weeks, has nullified any hope of rescuing international tourism here in the coming weeks.

-The move is believed to be able to discourage airlines from restarting flight operations quickly, while authorities have warned that there is little chance that UK residents can go abroad this summer.
+The move is believed to be able to discourage airlines from restarting flight operations quickly, while authorities have warned that there is little chance that UK residents will be able to go abroad this summer.

 “I am saying that you cannot travel abroad at this time,” Transport Minister Grant Shapps said during a BBC television interview when asked if UK citizens should book flights in July.